 (2) A licensee does not need to perform the surveys required by paragraph (1) of this subsection in an area(s) where patients or human research subjects are confined when they cannot be released in accordance with subsection (cc) of this section or an animal that is confined.
 Once the patient or human or animal research subject is released from confinement, the licensee shall survey with a radiation survey instrument, the area in which the patient or human or animal research subject was confined.

-(3) A record of each survey shall be retained in accordance with subsection (www) of this section for inspection by the agency.
+(3) A record of each survey shall be retained in accordance with subsection (xxx) of this section for inspection by the department .
 The record shall include the following:

 (A) date of the survey;